The Royal Concept: 2010–2012: Early founding

 Originally billed as Concept store, in 2010 they released their first single, "Damn", which has a mixture of sunny-pop and electronic elements.
 The band consisted originally of Oscar Nilsson, David Larsson, Filip Bekic and Povel Olsson.

 In 2011, the band changed their name to The Concept.
-Oscar Nilsson left the band and became replaced by the bassist Magnus Robert.
+Oscar Nilsson left the band and was replaced by bassist Magnus Robert.
 The same year they released "D-D-Dance" and "Gimme Twice".
 After getting support from the Swedish national radio channel P3, they soon made an impression on the Swedish live music scene, peaking in the summer of 2011 at the Peace & Love festival.

 In early 2012, the band changed its name to The Royal Concept, signing to Lava Records and releasing their self-titled EP in June.
 They also released their tracks "World on Fire" and "Naked and Dumb", followed by a fall tour in the US opening for The Wombats, then Wolf Gang before returning to Sweden to finish recording their studio album.
 Their single "Goldrushed" was included in the soundtrack of FIFA 13, and also in NASCAR The Game: Inside Line(along with "In The End"), while "World on Fire" was featured on the soundtrack of MLB 13: The Show.